 Seville has excellent road and rail communications for quick and convenient access to the city by whichever means of transport you choose.

 The airport is ten kilometres north of the city, close to the A-4 motorway.
 Its facilities were designed by the prestigious Spanish architect Rafael Moneo.
-Almost five million passengers currently use this airport each year, mainly arriving from other Spanish cities such as Madrid, Barcelona, Bilbao and Valencia, but also connecting to European cities such as London, Paris, Rome, Milan, etc. When it comes to travel between the airport and the city centre, you can either take a taxi or use the special bus service that terminates at Prado de San Sebastián, in the centre of the city, costing €4.
+Almost five million passengers currently use this airport each year, mainly arriving from other Spanish cities such as Madrid, Barcelona, Bilbao and Valencia, but also making numerous connections to European cities such as London, Paris, Rome, Milan and so on.
+When it comes to travel between the airport and the city centre, you can either take a taxi or use the special bus service that terminates at Plaza de Armas square, costing €4.

 There are two bus stations in the city.
 The main one is in the Plaza de Armas, and operates daily national and international services.
 The Prado de San Sebastián bus station operates scheduled regional services.